bostonjs/bostonjs.com/README.md

 #### 1. Get an API Key from Meetup.com

-  Create a file in the root directory of this project called `KEY`.
-Visit https://secure.meetup.com/meetup_api/key/ and cut and paste your Api Key into the KEY file.
-Save.
+  Visit https://secure.meetup.com/meetup_api/key/ and get your API Key.
+Cut and paste it into the `KEY.txt` file.
+Save it and remove the extension so the file name is simply `KEY`.

 #### 2. Install Dependencies